Somewhere, an Ornithologist Is Crying

 - There's a cosmetics commercial which shows a speckled, tan-colored bird's egg being coated with a tan liquid to conceal its spots: a feat viewers are expected to regard as a wonderful improvement.
 But speckled eggs use their markings for camouflage, and coating a fertile egg with anything can suffocate the embryo inside, which rather spoils the positive imagery the advertisers surely intended.

 - That falcon from Mulan.
 Normally he acts like a falcon (albeit with a red-tailed hawk's call) until the very end after getting all his feathers burnt off.
 He promptly starts to cluck like a chicken.
-He can also run around on the ground as swiftly as a chicken, which, while funny, is very hard for a falcon to do due to their anatomy. *
+He can also run around on the ground as swiftly as a chicken, which, while funny, is very hard for a falcon to do due to their anatomy. note

 - The pelicans really look more like a mixture between the Australian and brown pelicans, though their colouration mimics that of juvenile seabirds like albatrosses and gulls, which are brown until white feathers replace the brown ones.
 The storks in the short Partly Cloudy are also worth of noting for their somewhat flat beaks, which resemble more those of ducks than storks, but this is probably because they are easier to animate.